Ed

 I fell in love with the idea of creating a crusades-era knight kit before I even considered getting plate armor.
 I love the style, and mail is a lot easier and cheaper to obtain or make.

 I'm not a real purist when it comes to complete historical accuracy.
 I just want my stuff to be a reasonable approximation.
+As such, this kit is really a renfaire costume more than anything, and so I'm being accurate only when it's convenient to do so.

 I tend to wear this set to faire more frequently than the plate armor since it's a lot more comfortable (with the aluminum) and is more temperature-friendly.
+It's also more resilient against rain.

 (1024x768 or better resolution is recommended for this site)